vincetorres/Linux-Hardening-Lab/IDS/README.md

 # IDS Setup (Snort)

 ## Objective
 Install and configure Snort as an Intrusion Detection System (IDS) to monitor network traffic and detect potential security threats.
+This setup will include:
-The setup will include configuring a test ICMP rule and setting up alert output for notification.
+- Configuring a test ICMP rule to detect and log ICMP traffic.
+- Verifying that Snort can successfully detect and alert on ICMP traffic in real-time.
+- Reviewing the logged alerts to confirm proper functionality of the IDS.

 ## Steps